-W Workshop A - Part B (Managing Urban Growth) - continued Flexibility in plan is important.
-Density transfer - might be value in trading off / compensation for areas Have 80,000 population with zoning in place for 120,000.
-UCB has held, but should recognize pressure has only been in last half of decade.
-Growth has been managed, but so has message.
-Promises mad regarding servicing to other areas (back to 1975).
-UCB moved to City boundary; establish criteria for servicing, establish comprehensive development
+Workshop A - Part B (Managing Urban Growth) - continued

+- Flexibility in plan is important. - Density transfer might be value in trading off / compensation for areas - □ Have 80,000 population with zoning in place for 120,000. - UCB has held, but should recognize pressure has only been in last half of decade. - Growth has been managed, but so has message. - Promises mad regarding servicing to other areas (back to 1975). - UCB moved to City boundary; establish criteria for servicing, establish comprehensive development plans for areas coming in; maintain ALR.

-Workshop B - Part A (Protecting the Environment) Sprawl concerns. · Open Space - concerns about trailways; should have fewer trails in parks.
-Good recycling program, but need more bins and greater accessibility to drop off.
-Foam packaging needs to be accepted at all bins.
-Wasteline newsletter works well.
-Connectivity of parks.
-Need more street trees and better street tree guidelines.
-Need greater use of indigenous plants - look at riparian area planting and street garden guidelines.
-Garbage collection in parks is not adequate.
-No recycling bins in parks.
-Public beach area needs to be cleaned.
-Areas need to be set aside for wildlife values - provide space for wildlife, not just for recreation.
-There should be a "conservation design" focus on development.
-Set aside open space without trails.
-Provide more of an 'ecosystem' focus on development.
-Provide buffers arounds ESAs.
-Protect Linley Valley park.
-Don't change the UCB.
-Trail security and maintenance concerns (ie. Bowen Park near Millstone). ŭ .
-Waterfront walkway great.
-Secure park status in City (eg. Park zoning).
-Nanaimo estuary needs to be a priority for attention.
-Loss of trees / overdevelopment.
-Suffering from past impacts on environment; restoration needs to be enhanced.
-Hillside erosion concern.
-Improved access to Newcastle (bridge?).
-Extending trails / protecting ESAs / Steep Slope Zone.
-Air pollution.
-Negotiate with SFN to make Inucan land a park / greenspace; buy it from them.
-Traditional development has been damaging the environment.
-Parks have been doing a good job of somewhat offsetting this.
-City road standards are hampering some of these environmental protecton measures.
-Economics and existing development rights hamper protection of the environment. ш Segregation of uses and lack of densification and mixed use are not helping us protect the П environment.
-Existing policy is okay, but it has not adhered to guidelines in place; need to be more strictly adhered ш to (eg/ UCB). П Policy flexibility is necessary, but same objectives (eg. UCB) should be required to show very clear necessity prior to amendment.
-Biodegradable curbside pickup (policy toward implementing this).
+Workshop B - Part A (Protecting the Environment)

+- Sprawl concerns. - Important to maintain UCB. - Dopen Space concerns about trailways; should have fewer trails in parks. - Good recycling program, but need more bins and greater accessibility to drop off. - · Foam packaging needs to be accepted at all bins. - Wasteline newsletter works well. - Connectivity of parks. - Need more street trees and better street tree guidelines. - Need greater use of indigenous plants look at riparian area planting and street garden guidelines. - Garbage collection in parks is not adequate. - No recycling bins in parks. - Public beach area needs to be cleaned. - Areas need to be set aside for wildlife values provide space for wildlife, not just for recreation. - D There should be a "conservation design" focus on development. - Set aside open space without trails. - Provide more of an 'ecosystem' focus on development. - Provide buffers arounds ESAs. - Protect Linley Valley park. - Don't change the UCB. - Trail security and maintenance concerns (ie. Bowen Park near Millstone). - More attention to Mt.
+Benson and significant lands outside of Nanaimo. - Waterfront walkway great. - Secure park status in City (eg. Park zoning). - Nanaimo estuary needs to be a priority for attention. - Loss of trees / overdevelopment. - □ Suffering from past impacts on environment; restoration needs to be enhanced. - Hillside erosion concern. - Improved access to Newcastle (bridge?). - □ Extending trails / protecting ESAs / Steep Slope Zone. - Air pollution. - Negotiate with SFN to make Inucan land a park / greenspace; buy it from them. - Traditional development has been damaging the environment. - Parks have been doing a good job of somewhat offsetting this. - Steep slope regulations are an improvement. - City road standards are hampering some of these environmental protecton measures. - Economics and existing development rights hamper protection of the environment. - Segregation of uses and lack of densification and mixed use are not helping us protect the environment. - Existing policy is okay, but it has not adhered to guidelines in place; need to be more strictly adhered to (eg/ UCB). - Policy flexibility is necessary, but same objectives (eg. UCB) should be required to show very clear necessity prior to amendment. - Communication (what are we doing to protect the environment)!! - More neighbourhood parks required. - Emphasis on stormwater quality. - D Biocide infiltration into the environment (policy towards preventing). - Biodegradable curbside pickup (policy toward implementing this).